-This post is about an eBay defamation case currently making its way through Idaho’s courts.
+This post is about an eBay defamation case currently making its way through the courts.
 Our firm, Kelly / Warner, doesn’t represent either side.
-However, we do work with folks in similar situations.
+We do, however, help folks in similar situations.

 If you’re here to read about a customer review defamation case, keep scrolling.
 If you’re struggling with an online reputation issue, Kelly / Warner can help.
 Get in touch today; let’s start weighing your legal options.